Gowdilya/Notes/Notes/AWS/AWS Technical Essentials/Cloud Computing Deployment Models.md

 companies maintained hardware: compute, storage, and networking equipment in their own data centers and allocated entire infrastructure department  to take care of the data centers

-costly operation that made some workloads and experiements impossible.
+costly operation that made some workloads and experiments impossible.

 As internet use became more widespread, the demand for compute, storage, and networking equipment increased.
 For some companies and organizations,